 The C2E Scholarship provides full tuition and fees, as well as significant individual career development benefits exclusively for C2E recipients.
 There is no separate application process for the C2E Scholarship, but if you meet the above profile, contact us and let us know you are interested in fully funding your UB MBA education and propelling your career to new heights.

-Thank you to our C2E corporate partners M&T Bank and Rich Products.
+Thank you to our C2E corporate partner, M&T Bank.

 Outstanding applicants may be eligible for a UB MBA full or partial tuition scholarship.

 Made available through the generosity of William C. and Gloria K. King, this merit-based MBA scholarship of $15,000 is awarded to high-achieving UB School of Management undergraduates pursuing a full-time MBA.
 The scholarship is awarded in the first year of the full-time MBA program and renewable for the second year, based on performance.

 To be eligible, you must be a UB School of Management senior admitted to the full-time MBA program or a junior admitted to the joint BS/MBA program.
 You must be in good standing, with a minimum GPA of 3.0 and a GMAT score of 600 or better (or a combined GRE score of 310 or better).
 Only U.S. domestic students are eligible.

 Western New York Prosperity Fellowship program assists undergraduate and graduate students who are actively preparing for careers that further economic development and growth, especially in Western New York.

 The Harold and Muriel Berkman Charitable Foundation awards up to 50 $1,000 scholarships to U.S. citizens who are matriculating in an AACSB-accredited school of business.
 Scholarships are awarded in two categories: